AlexsLemonade/OpenScPCA-analysis/docs/index.md

 - Refine approaches in the open.

-- Build consensus around usage, strengths, and pitfalls of methods.
+- Build consensus around usage, strengths, and pitfalls of methods and their application to pediatric cancer data.

+- Improve the utility of the ScPCA data for the research community by exploring the creation of new data assets (e.g., integrated objects).

 The primary platform for the project is Linux.
 The documentation and analyses modules cater mainly to Linux and Mac platforms.